schematype/schematype/ReadMe.md

 * `note` - Notes about the SchemaType project
 * `perl5` - Perl5 dependencies
 * `stp` - The `stp` commandline tool
+* `testml` - Tests not belonging to a particular subsystem
 * `validator` - A SchemaType data validator tool

 ## Makefile Rules